-Note: There will be lab the 1st week of Class on January 10th!
-We will go over lab safety and the syllabus.
+Note: There is no lab the 1st week of Class on January 11th!
+The 1st Lab will be held on January 18th.

 Here you will find information for the Food Chemistry laboratory course.
 Laboratory handouts and information including group data can be found under the 'Assignments' link.
 Assignments also have due dates for the lab reports.